Lia Williams: Director

 Williams has been directing short films since 2002, her debut being Feathers (2002), which was based on a short story by Raymond Carver.
-In 2008, her short film The Stronger (2007) was nominated for the Best Short Film at the BAFTA Film Awards, and won Best Short Film at Raindance.
+In 2008, her short film The Stronger (2007), which won Best Short Film at Raindance, and was nominated for the Best Short Film at the BAFTA Film Awards.

 In 2009, Williams directed Dog Alone, a dialogue-free short film which was broadcast as part of British Sky Broadcasting's Ten Minute Tales season.
 In 2016 she directed Nanabozhung, a feature-length documentary about the Batchewana First Nations, Canada.

-On stage, she has also directed The Matchbox by Frank McGuinness for Liverpool Playhouse and the Tricycle Theatre and Ashes to Ashes as part of the Harold Pinter Season in the West End (2019).
+On stage, she has also directed The Matchbox, by Frank McGuinness for Liverpool Playhouse and the Tricycle Theatre and Ashes to Ashes as part of the Harold Pinter Season in the West End (2019).
 In 2021, Williams directed an acclaimed production of Doubt by John Patrick Shanley at Chichester Festival Theatre, West Sussex.

 Personal life

-Lia Williams lives in Portobello, London.